scalawithcats/scala-with-cats/src/pages/foldable-traverse/foldable-cats.md

 Finally, here is an example for `Map`.
 The `Foldable` instance folds over the values in the map (as opposed to its keys).
-Because `Map` has two type parameters, we have to fix the key parameter to summon the `Foldable`:
+`Map` has two type parameters
+so we have to fix the key type to summon the `Foldable`:

 ```tut:book:silent
 import cats.instances.map._